Posted on 05, May, 2015

 How to Form an LLC?

 Your state government will be the best possible resource for finding the exact details on how to implement the below.
 You'll need to file all business incorporation information directly under the Secretary of State.
-Displays2go is located in Rhode Island so we would check out the Secretary of State page on RI.gov before starting to legally set up an LLC.
+Displays2go is located in Massachusetts, so we would visit their Secretary of State page. before starting to legally set up an LLC.
 For now, here are the basics to help you get started.

 1. Pick a Name